Tuesday, 26 May 2020

 - Information Security Expert(s)

 Process / Documentation

-Typical test phases that should be covered by the Strategy include the following:
+Typical test phases that should be covered by the Strategy include:

-– Performance – When relevant, core systems in scope, approach, tools and monitoring
+- Performance Testing: when relevant, core systems in scope, approach, tools and monitoring

-– Acceptance – User involvement, co-ordination, guidance and management rather than active participation.
+- User Acceptance Testing: user involvement, co-ordination, guidance and management rather than active participation

 - Test Plans